eldang/ballard-4culture/datasync/README.md

 # Data synchronisation script

+## Requirements

+* Python 3.9
+* A Google account with read access to the data sheet and all the attachment media directories
+* [`pipenv`](https://docs.pipenv.org/en/latest/) is strongly recommended, to manage Python dependencies without conflicts with other projects.

 ## Installation

-[`pipenv`](https://docs.pipenv.org/en/latest/) is strongly recommended, to manage Python dependencies without conflicts with other projects.

 ### Setting up pipenv itself